 How to Decrease Your Absorption of Fluoride

 Isn’t it encouraging to know that there is a natural way to reduce fluoride absorption?
-And it gets better—the substances that decrease fluoride absorption are Foundation Supplements, those crucial vitamins and minerals discussed in the Save Our Bones Program.
+And it gets better—the substances that decrease fluoride absorption are Foundation Supplements, those crucial vitamins and minerals discussed in the Osteoporosis Reversal Program.

 There are 3 Foundation Supplements in particular that stave off the absorption of fluoride after you’ve been exposed to it.